Home Business Insurance: What Homeowners Policies Don't Cover

 A Business Owners Policy (BOP) is the gold standard for home-based businesses that have outgrown personal policy add-ons.
 It bundles three core commercial coverages into one:

-Best for: E-commerce sellers, consultants with client visits, photographers, personal trainers, and any home business with over $5,000/year in revenue or meaningful physical assets.
+Best for: E-commerce sellers, consultants with client visits, photographers, personal trainers, and any home business with meaningful revenue or physical assets.

 Pincher's Pro Tip

-A BOP can save you 15–30% compared to purchasing general liability and commercial property insurance as separate standalone policies.
-For businesses with physical inventory or regular client visits, it's almost always the smarter financial move.
+Bundling into a BOP typically saves 10% or more versus purchasing general liability and commercial property insurance as separate standalone policies.
+For home businesses with physical inventory or regular client visits, it's almost always the smarter financial move.

 Compare Home Insurance Plans in Ohio